 - Financial information, like credit card numbers and banking details

-But the GDPR expands the definition of a data breach to include the scenario mentioned above, in addition to a broader range of accidental and deliberate circumstances.
+GDPR expands the aforementioned definition of a data breach to include the scenario mentioned above, in addition to a broader range of accidental and deliberate circumstances.

-The law broadly defines a data breach as a cybersecurity incident that has affected the integrity, confidentiality, or availability of personal data.
+The law broadly defines a data breach as a cybersecurity incident that affects the integrity, confidentiality, or availability of personal data.
 Meaning data breaches aren’t simply cybersecurity incidents where private data is lost.

 Here are some examples of personal data breaches, as defined by the GDPR:

 - When data is accessed by an unauthorized party

 - Accidental and deliberate actions (and inactions) by a data controller or data processor

 - Sending personal data to the wrong recipient

 - When computing devices that contain personal data are lost or stolen